Enterprise-CMCS/macpro-mdct-mcr/README.md

 ### Running DynamoDB locally

-In order to run dynamodb locally you will need to have java installed on your system.
-If not currently installed go here: https://java.com/en/download/ to download the latest version.
+In order to run DynamoDB locally you will need to have java installed on your system.
+M1 Mac users can download [java from azul](https://www.azul.com/downloads/?version=java-18-sts&os=macos&architecture=x86-64-bit&package=jdk). _Note that you'll need the x86 architecture Java for this to work_.
+You can verify the installation with `java --version`.
+Otherwise [install java from here](https://java.com/en/download/).

-If you want to a visual view of your dynamodb after the application is up and running you can install the dynamodb-admin tool from here: https://www.npmjs.com/package/dynamodb-admin
+To view your database after the application is up and running you can install the [dynamodb-admin tool](https://www.npmjs.com/package/dynamodb-admin).

-- to run the dynamodb gui, run `DYNAMO_ENDPOINT=http://localhost:8000 dynamodb-admin` in a new terminal window
+- Install and run `DYNAMO_ENDPOINT=http://localhost:8000 dynamodb-admin` in a new terminal window

 ### Local Development Additional Info

-Local dev is configured in typescript project in `./src`.
-The entrypoint is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the filestore, and the frontend.
+Local dev is configured as a Typescript project.
+The entrypoint in `./src/dev.ts` manages running the moving pieces locally: the API, database, filestore, and frontend.

-Local dev is built around the Serverless plugin [`serverless-offline`](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API gateway locally configured by `./services/app-api/serverless.yml` and hot reloads your lambdas on every save.
-The plugins [`serverless-dynamodb-local`](https://github.com/99x/serverless-dynamodb-local) and [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stand up the local db and local s3 in a similar fashion.
+Local dev is built around the Serverless plugin [serverless-offline](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API Gateway locally configured by `./services/app-api/serverless.yml` and hot reloads your Lambdas on every save.
+The plugins [serverless-dynamodb-local](https://github.com/99x/serverless-dynamodb-local) and [serverless-s3-local](https://github.com/ar90n/serverless-s3-local) stand up the local database and s3 in a similar fashion.

-When run locally, auth bypasses Cognito.
+Local authorization bypasses Cognito.
 The frontend mimics login in local storage with a mock user and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.

 ## Testing